entropyxyz/sdk/README.md

 ### Linting

-Linting is available and can be done by running `yarn eslint .`.
+Linting is available and can be done by running `yarn eslint`.
 You can also use the ESLint extension if you're using VSCode.

 ### Testing